maxibor/sam2lca/docs/source/tutorial.md

 Once we have our alignment file, here in `bam` format, we can now run [sam2lca](https://github.com/maxibor/sam2lca) to identify which plants shed some of its DNA in our sequencing file.

 First, we need to set up the sam2lca acc2tax database for *plant markers*, with NCBI taxonomic identifiers.
-This steps matches the accession ids of the reference genomes with their respective taxonomic ids and prepares this information to be accessible within sam2lca.
+This step downloads and creates the taxonomy and accession to taxid conversion databases.
+These databases allow sam2lca to convert the accession ids of the reference genome sequences to their respective taxonomic ids and prepares this information to be accessible within sam2lca.

 ```bash
 sam2lca update-db --taxonomy ncbi --acc2tax plant_markers